-To fulfill our purpose of supporting scholarships, grants and educational programs for women and girls in Indian River County, each year we set out to raise $20,000 by hosting 2 or 3 major fundraisers.
+To fulfill our purpose of supporting scholarships, grants and educational programs for women and girls in Indian River County, each year we set out to raise $20,000 by hosting one or more major fundraisers.
 Each event is designed to provide a positive, enjoyable experience with a presentation or activity that resonates with a large, supportive audience.
 These are well-advertised events that involve much the same behind-the-scenes work as our branch events but often on a larger scale or with additional tasks, such as securing sponsors.
-Jonnie Mae Perry heads up our fundraising efforts this year.
+Could you be part of our fundraising efforts?

-Suzanne Jones is the Director for Scholarships, serving a one-year term through June 2023.
-She and the Scholarship Committee work with our support partners: Economic Opportunity Council of IRC, Indian River State College, and the Vero Beach, Sebastian, and IRC Charter School high schools.
+Leah Blythe LoPresti is the Director for Scholarships, serving a one-year term through June 2024.
+She and the Scholarship Committee work with our support partners: Economic Opportunity Council of IRC, Indian River State College, and the Vero Beach, Sebastian, and IRC Charter high schools.
 They initiate and manage our scholarship support of students in these programs and report to the Board on their status.
-Last year, with the initiation of the high school scholarship program, committee members were involved in the evaluation of applications and recommendation of recipients to the Board.
-Several committee members commented that the experience really brought home how impactful our support of these girls is, and just how much need is out there in our community.
+In 2022, with the initiation of the high school scholarship program, committee members were involved in the evaluation of applications and recommendation of recipients to the Board.
+Several committee members commented that the experience really brought home how impactful our support of these girls is, and just how much need is in our community.